rasatlas/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

 <p>Publish your blog post on Medium or LinkedIn; share the URL of your blog post in your answer file and in the field below.</p>

 __1. Everything's better with a pretty diagram__
-<p>Add a schema to your blog post illustrating the flow of the request created when you type https://www.google.com in your browser and press Enter.</p>
+</br>Add a schema to your blog post illustrating the flow of the request created when you type `https://www.google.com` in your browser and press `Enter`.</br>

 The diagram should show: